Rohitbadekar-639/LMS-frontend/README.md

 This will start the server and open the application in your default web browser, typically at http://localhost:3000.

 Usage
-The application provides a basic dashboard for an LMS system.
+The application provides a basic dashboard interface for an LMS system.
 You can navigate through different components and see functionalities like:

-Header: Displays application logo and user information (if implemented).
+Header: Displays application logo and user information (name and optional profile picture).
-Welcome: Shows a greeting message with the user's name (if implemented).
+Welcome: Shows a greeting message with the user's name.
+Search Bar: Allows users to search for specific courses.
+Matching text within course names is highlighted for better visibility.
-Progress: Displays student's progress information (percentage and calendar view) (if implemented).
+Progress: Displays the student's progress information (percentage and calendar view) (if implemented).
 Course List: Lists enrolled courses with details like name, teacher, and progress.
+Highlighted courses indicate matches based on the search term.
 Course Details: Shows details of a specific course when selected from the list (if implemented).
 Note: The specific functionalities might vary depending on the features implemented in the application.